FREE Coin (FREE) Price Reaches $0.0000 on Exchanges

-FREE Coin (FREE) traded flat against the U.S. dollar during the 1 day period ending at 19:00 PM ET on July 1st.
-Over the last seven days, FREE Coin has traded flat against the U.S. dollar.
-One FREE Coin coin can currently be bought for $0.0000 or 0.00000000 BTC on exchanges.
+FREE Coin (FREE) traded flat against the dollar during the 24 hour period ending at 22:00 PM Eastern on July 7th.
+One FREE Coin coin can currently be bought for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+In the last week, FREE Coin has traded flat against the dollar.
 FREE Coin has a market cap of $13.68 million and $414,485.00 worth of FREE Coin was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.